ckeditor/ckeditor4/tests/core/selection/manual/focusafterundoing.md

 1. Click inside the 1st editor to focus it.
 	* `Editor 1: focus` should be logged once.
 1. Type something.
-1. Undo (check both - by keystroke and button).
+1. Undo.
 	* Nothing should be logged.
-	* There should be a blinking caret in the editor.
+	* The caret should be blinking in the editor.
-1. Click outside editor.
+1. Click outside the editor.
 	* `Editor 1: blur` should be logged once.

 ----